colinbdclark/osc.js/README.md

 Supported Environments
 ----------------------

-osc.js releases are tested and supported in the following environments:
+osc.js releases are tested and supported on a best-effort basis in the following environments:

 <table>
     <thead>